-Some attorneys, however, take debit cards because those amounts come directly from your checking account deposits.
-Attorneys may also take credit cards from friends or relatives who are willing to pay the fee for you as long as that fact is disclosed in your bankruptcy paperwork.
+Some attorneys, however, accept debit cards because those amounts come directly from your checking account deposits.
+Attorneys can also take credit cards from friends or relatives who are willing to pay the fee for you.
+The only requirement is that you disclose who paid for your legal services in your bankruptcy paperwork.

-If you don’t have the cash to pay your bankruptcy attorney’s fees, consider these alternatives:
+If you don’t have the cash to pay the costs of your bankruptcy services, consider these alternatives:

-To learn more about paying your attorney’s fee, see Options If You Can’t Afford a Chapter 7 Bankruptcy Lawyer.
+To learn more about paying your bankruptcy lawyer, see Options If You Can’t Afford a Chapter 7 Bankruptcy Lawyer.